ammaraslam10/JGameEngine/README.md

 ## Questions
 **Bugs**
 Yes there are many.
-Some this code is untested (new features breaking previously working features).
+Some of this code is untested (new features breaking previously working features).

 **wHEre iS OOP?**
 For readability, all of the Object Orientation is hidden using Wrappers.
 This simplicity is inspired by Game Maker Studio's GML.